Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 21. remove grade and section input on teacher-add.php and replace it with class input
 22. create backup_codes.php and paste the remove grade and section input
 23. update the insertion query on teacher-add and remove grade and section input from the query add class instead
+24. copy the grade input from backup_codes to teacher-edit.php change the parameter of grades to class to display data on teacher-edit.php
+25.